Warnings for Apadaz

 Lactation

-Advise nursing mothers to monitor infants for increased sleepiness (more than usual), breathing difficulties, or limpness.
+Advise nursing mothers to carefully observe infants for increased sleepiness (more than usual), breathing difficulties, or limpness.
 Instruct nursing mothers to seek immediate medical care if they notice these signs [see Use In Specific Populations].

 Infertility

-Inform patients that chronic use of opioids may cause reduced fertility.
+Inform patients that use of opioids for an extended period of time may cause reduced fertility.
 It is not known whether these effects on fertility are reversible [see Use In Specific Populations].

 Nonclinical Toxicology